 College counselors and college admissions counseling are two highly talked-about subjects.
 With the rise of the Common Application, it is becoming easier for students to apply to more schools with similar essays.
+Here are a few reasons you will need college counseling to stand out.

+Let’s start with some background.
 Over 500 universities use the Common Application, which has one major essay that is sent to each member school you select.
 The number of students applying, the quality of their applications, and the increasing standardization of exams also adds to the stressful college admissions process.
 Here are three reasons why you need a college counselor to guide you.

-Reason 1: It is their job to know the admissions process and universities
+Reason 1: It is their job to know the admissions process and universities.

 They should save you time.